-The Orbit Series is J. S. Collyer’s first SciFi novel series.
-It has been described as ‘James Bond meets Firefly’ with ‘Adrenaline-pumping action’ as well as ‘depth of character’.
+The Orbit Series is J. S. Collyer’s first Science Fiction series.
+It has been described as ‘James Bond meets Firefly’ with ‘Adrenaline-pumping action’ and ‘depth of character’.
 The first instalment, Zero, was listed in Northern Soul Magazine’s ‘Best Reads of 2014’.

 It follows the story of Kaleb Hugo, a high-ranking military officer from a prestigious family who is thrust into a pivotal double-agent role against his will.
-Existing amongst criminals, misfits and malcontents and whose survival is scraped from space station colonies orbiting an Earth constantly recovering from war, Hugo’s eyes are opened to more than just life on the other side of the tracks.
+Existing amongst criminals, misfits and malcontents in a place where survival is scraped from space station colonies orbiting an Earth constantly recovering from war, Hugo’s eyes are opened to more than just life on the other side of the tracks.

-One man in particular, Ezekiel Webb, born into this world but hopelessly entangled in the machinations of the higher powers of Hugo’s life, will lead him on a journey through elements of the universe and himself that he never previously dreamt existed.
+One man in particular, Ezekiel Webb, born into the underworld but hopelessly entangled in the machinations of the higher powers in Hugo’s life, will lead him on a journey through levels of the universe and himself that he never previously dreamt existed.